About

 I build companies, back founders, and write poems.
 This is where those threads meet.

-I started in a village school in Tamil Nadu — the kind of place where ambition was something that happened to other people.
-Yet I placed third in the state in English at twelve and posted near-perfect marks in Physics, Chemistry, and Math.
+I started in a village school in Tamil Nadu — the kind of place where ambition was something that only happened to other people.
+Yet I placed third in the state in English at tenth and posted near-perfect marks in Physics, Chemistry, and Math at twelfth.
 Got into ISB on a scholarship with just two years of experience.
-In 2005, I joined Amazon India as its first Product Manager — a blank canvas, no playbook.
+In 2005, I joined Amazon India as its first Product Manager.
 By 30, I was one of the youngest senior business leaders at Visa.
 I learned I could win inside large machines.
 Then I left to find out if I could build new ones.

 In 2025, I helped with the ShopUp–Sary merger that created Silq.
 Today, Silq processes $2.5B in annualized GTV across 4 million verified transactions, turning informal commerce into traceable, financeable infrastructure.
-I'm now focused on making Silq AI-native — not as a trend, but as an operating system rewrite where speed, risk discipline, and leverage become the default.
+I'm now focused on making Silq AI-native — not as a trend, but as an operating system rewrite.

 In parallel, I've made 25 angel investments — backing founders earlier than most people dare.